A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 FAQ

-Yes, an untreated paronychia can be dangerous under certain circumstances.
+Yes, an untreated nail wall infection can be dangerous under certain circumstances.

 If not treated in time, the infection can spread and lead to more serious problems such as bone infection.

 In rare cases, it can even cause blood poisoning (sepsis).
-Therefore, it is important to see a doctor early if you notice signs of progressive nail inflammation.
+Therefore, it is important to seek medical attention early if signs of progressive nail inflammation occur.

-The duration of a nail wall infection depends on various factors, such as the cause of the infection and the type of treatment.
+The duration of a nail wall infection depends on various factors, such as the cause of the inflammation and the type of treatment.

 Improvement usually begins after a few days of treatment, but complete healing may take several weeks depending on the severity of the infection.